 Google engineers ask themselves the same question.
 But they’ll also think about opportunities to collect more data.

 Android not all bad

-Yet compared with iOS and Windows Phone 8, its world feels messy and disorganised.
-That’s not entirely negative.
+Yet compared with iOS, it’s feels messy and disorganised.
+That’s not all negative.
 Some geeks like to tinker with their phones – that’s easier in the Android world.
 For some the freedom to tinker is more important than being productive or efficient.
 For others freedom is a path to productivity and efficiency.

 Android has its charms.
 Apart from anything else, there wouldn’t be affordable phones without Google’s mobile operating system.
 Not everybody can afford to pay Apple’s premium prices.
 Not everybody wants to pay a premium.
 Android means you can get a decent phone for a few hundred dollars.

 And let’s not forget Android allowed Samsung and others to get into the phone market.
 It made competition possible.
 For that Google deserves everyone’s thanks.